As older adults, it is important to stay active and lead a healthy lifestyle. There are lots of opportunities in Solihull to take part.

 - University of the Third Age: Learning and staying active and having fun in later life.
 It’s local, social, friendly, low-cost and open to all.

-All sessions taking place throughout the week have been adapted and designed to suit the demographic, with activities available for a range of different abilities and interests.
+All sessions are suitable for a range of different abilities and interests.
 Both members and non-members are welcome to the event free of charge.